Flank/flank/docs/host_binaries_solutions_comparison.md

 ## git-annex

-Docs can be found [here](https://git-annex.branchable.com/git-annex/) Docs for github [here](https://git-annex.branchable.com/tips/centralized_git_repository_tutorial/on_GitHub/)
+Docs can be found at [git-annex](https://git-annex.branchable.com/git-annex/) Docs for github [here](https://git-annex.branchable.com/tips/centralized_git_repository_tutorial/on_GitHub/)

 We can configure git-annex to store files in places like ftp, amazon s3, etc. Probably it can reduce costs on many large files. [link](https://git-annex.branchable.com/special_remotes/)